jareware/chilipie-kiosk/image-setup.md

 Replace `$TAG` with whatever version is being built, e.g. `v2.0.0`.

-1. Check that the version in `.chilipie-kiosk-version` matches `$TAG`, and it's on GitHub
+1. Check that the version in `.chilipie-kiosk-version` matches `$TAG`
+1. Run `./md-to-html.sh`
+1. Check that all changes have been pushed to GitHub
 1. Get Raspbian Lite (`2018-06-27-raspbian-stretch-lite.zip`)
 1. Flash it onto an SD card (use [Etcher](https://etcher.io) or `dd`)
 1. Re-mount the card